iris (n.)

 3. the goddess of the rainbow and the messenger of the Olympian gods.

-4. a literary magazine publishing student work at James Madison University.
+4. a literature and arts magazine publishing student work at James Madison University.

 Faculty Advisor: Erica Cavanagh